Whiteknight/Rosella/libraries/proxy.md

 which Controller methods are invoked by the intercepted accesses.

 The default Controller type does very little except to attempt to pass through most accesses to the target object or target class, if those are set.
-For more interesting behaviors you should provide your own Constroller subclass.
+Notice that it only attempts to pass through vtable accesses which most common builders would be overriding.
+The Controller does not attempt to pass through all vtable accesses.
+For that, use the Passthrough builder instead.

+For more interesting behaviors you should provide your own Constroller subclass and override the methods you want.
+Look at the source code for the Controller type and the various Builder types to figure out which methods would need to be provided or overridden by your Controller type to provide the types of behavior you are interested in.

 ### Proxy.Factory